We’ll be discussing the top archery facts in this article.

 To draw the bow, you must be at least fifty percent stronger than your equipment.

-If you do not have more strength than your bow, you are sure to get tired very quickly as you would be using all your strength just to pull it back.
+If you don’t have more strength than your bow, you’re sure to get tired very quickly as you would be using all your strength just to pull it back.

 Archers often end up with asymmetries on their bodies due to the repetitive movements on one side.